This postdoctoral fellowship is provisional and contingent upon RSW’s receipt of a grant.

-The Russian Studies Workshop (RSW) at Indiana University’s Russian and East European Institute (REEI) and Hamilton Lugar School of Global and International Studies (HLS) invites applications for a one-year postdoctoral fellowship beginning August 1, 2020.
+The Russian Studies Workshop (RSW) at Indiana University’s Russian and East European Institute (REEI) and Hamilton Lugar School of Global and International Studies (HLS) invites applications for a one-year postdoctoral fellowship beginning August 1, 2021.
 Applicants should be scholars conducting research on Russia while contributing to interdisciplinary and international debates.
 Special consideration will be given to scholars who have conducted extensive research and have strong Russian language skills.
 The fellowship is $50,000/year and includes benefits.
+The fellowship is renewable for up to one additional year.

 The postdoctoral fellow will teach one course per year; importantly, after teaching this course, the finished syllabus and auxiliary materials (handouts, course packets, etc.) will be shared with HLS at the end of the fellowship.
 The fellow is expected to maintain a vigorous research program during the fellowship, and actively participate in the RSW, including leading a monthly writing group for Russian Studies PhD students.
 Fellows are required to be in residence in Bloomington, Indiana.